Current/Past Awards & Recognitions

 Let Us Help You Now

-The Law Firm of Gerald Miller P.A. has helped over 10,000 people with DWI/DUI defense matters throughout Minnesota.
-Countless individuals like like yourself have experienced favorable results.
+The DWI Lawyers at Gerald Miller have helped over 10,000 people with DWI and DUI Defense matters throughout Minnesota.
+Countless individuals like yourself have experienced favorable results.
 Call 612-440-3864 now for a free assessment of your case.
-You can rest easier knowing that you will be in capable and caring hands.
+You can rest easier knowing that you have an experienced DWI Attorney.
 Let our proven results be your peace of mind.

-If you have been charged with assault or domestic violence, a sex crime, a drug offense, fraud, theft or any other criminal offense our team of Minnesota criminal defense attorneys stand ready to help you 24/7/365.
+If you have been charged with assault or domestic violence, a sex crime, a drug offense, fraud, theft or any other criminal offense our team of Criminal Defense Lawyers stand ready to help you 24/7/365.
 Call 612-440-3864 now for a free assessment of your case.
-You can rest easier knowing that you will be in capable and caring hands.
+You can rest easier knowing that you have an experienced Criminal Defense Attorney.
 Let our proven results be your peace of mind.

 Yes.
 The first DWI/DUI is the most important.
 You do not want a DWI/DUI on your record.
 That means you must start with your first DWI/DUI.
 Aside from the fact that you may be able to beat it outright, if you’re ever going to have a chance to get a break it will be at your first DWI/DUI.
 No one is going to give you a break or leeway when it’s your 2nd, 3rd or 4th DWI/DUI.
 Fight hard at your first DWI/DUI.
 You only have something to gain and little to lose.